-Chlorophyll isn't new in terms of wellness; it's just not all that exciting to look at, which is why vibrant pitaya (dragon fruit) lattes, enticing açai smoothie bowls and energising green juices are what we tend to see more often on Instagram.
+Chlorophyll isn't new in terms of wellness; it's just not all that exciting to look at, which is why vibrant pitaya (dragon fruit) lattes, enticing açai smoothie bowls, and energizing green juices are what we tend to see more often on Instagram.
 But while it may look a little… meh, this water add-on is well worth drinking daily.
-Keep scrolling to find out the many health benefits of liquid chlorophyll.

 So we know chlorophyll is essential for plants, but what about us humans?
 Why are big-name models sipping on this stuff at early-morning workouts in prestigious West London?

-"It also has neutralising effects on the digestive system and helps keep the gut functioning optimally," adds Duigan.
-"It's also a wonderful way of balancing your pH levels, which helps reduce inflammation and calms the central nervous system—this helps our clients stay calm, de-stressed and energised."
+"It also has neutralizing effects on the digestive system and helps keep the gut functioning optimally," adds Duigan.
+"It's also a wonderful way of balancing your pH levels, which helps reduce inflammation and calms the central nervous system—this helps our clients stay calm, de-stressed, and energized."